Navajo Nation: Navajo Preparatory School

 Navajo Preparatory School is located in Farmington, New Mexico, on a small patch of land owned by the Navajo Nation.
-It is the only Navajo-sanctioned, college-preparatory school for Native Americans, and it offers International Baccalaureate programs.
+It is the only Navajo-sanctioned college-preparatory school for Native Americans, and it offers International Baccalaureate programs.

 Environmental and health concerns

 Uranium mining

 Extensive uranium mining took place in areas of the Navajo Nation from the 1940s, and stringent worker and environmental safety laws were not passed and enforced until the early 1960s.

 Studies have proven uranium mining created severe environmental consequences for miners and nearby residents.
 Several types of cancer occur at much higher rates than the national average in these locations.
-Especially high are the rates of reproductive-organ cancers in teenage Navajo girls, averaging seventeen times higher than the average of girls in the United States.
+Especially high are the rates of reproductive-organ cancers in teenage Navajo girls, averaging seventeen times higher than the average of other girls in the United States.
 In 1990, Congress passed the Radiation Exposure Compensation Act.

 Residents of the Red Water Pond Road area have requested relocation to a new, off-grid village to be located on Standing Black Tree Mesa.
 Cleanup is underway on the Northeast Church Rock Mine Superfund site.
 They proposed this as an alternative to the EPA-proposed relocation of residents to Gallup.